frwolf/blog/content/post/2018-11-13-latest_docker_update_broken.md

 ---
-title: "docker-ce update is broken on Raspberry Pi Model B Rev 2"
+title: "How to fix broken docker-ce update on Raspberry Pi Model B Rev 2"
-summary: "The latest update of docker-ce to 18.09.0~3-0~raspbian-stretch is broken on Raspberry Pi Model B Rev 2 as containerd refuses to start on this architecture with a core-dump."
+summary: "The latest update of `docker-ce` to `18.09.0~3-0~raspbian-stretch` on `raspbian-stretch` is broken for the Raspberry Pi Model B Rev 2 as `containerd` refuses to start on this architecture (`armv6l`) with a core-dump."
 date: "2018-11-13"
 tags: ["docker", "raspbian", "raspberry_pi"]
 _bigimg: [{src: "hugo-static-website-generator.png", desc: "hugo"}]
 ---

-The latest update of `docker-ce` to `18.09.0~3-0~raspbian-stretch` is broken on Raspberry Pi Model B Rev 2 as `containerd` refuses to start on this architecture (`armv6l`) with a core-dump.
+The latest update of `docker-ce` to `18.09.0~3-0~raspbian-stretch` on `raspbian-stretch` is broken for the Raspberry Pi Model B Rev 2 as `containerd` refuses to start on this architecture (`armv6l`) with a core-dump.

-The workaround is to downgrade the docker version again.
+The workaround is to downgrade the docker version to a known good version.

-### List the available versions
+#### List the available versions
 ```
 root@raspberrypi:~# apt-cache policy docker-ce
 ```